MbinOrg/mbin/docs/02-admin/04-running-mbin/05-cli.md

 ### Rotate users private keys

 > [!WARNING]
+> After running this command it can take up to 24 hours for other instances to update their stored public keys.
+> In this timeframe federation might be impacted by this,
+> as those services cannot successfully verify the identity of your users.
-> You should inform your users about this when you are running this command
+> Please inform your users about this when you're running this command.

 This command allows you to rotate the private keys of your users with which the activities sent by them are authenticated.
 If private keys have been leaked you should rotate the private keys to avoid the potential for impersonation.